An Experimental Study of Semantic Continuity for Deep Learning Models

-The analysis in Sec.~\ref{sec31} shows that models with semantic continuity can reduce the impact of a single pixel, and the adversarial attack mainly pixel-level perturbations.
-Consequently, the model with improved semantic continuity can also improve the adversarial robustness.
-Thus, we used the PGD algorithm to generate white box adversarial samples to evaluate the model's adversarial robustness.
-For the ImageNet2012 and Cifar100 datasets, we set the step size to 2pix, iterating 10 rounds, with an attack setting of $\epsilon=8pix$.
+The analysis in Sec.~\ref{sec31} shows that models with semantic continuity can reduce the impact of individual pixels, and since adversarial attacks primarily involve pixel-level perturbations, models with improved semantic continuity can also enhance adversarial robustness.
+To evaluate this, we used the PGD algorithm to generate white-box adversarial samples and assessed the model's robustness.
+For the ImageNet2012 and CIFAR-100 datasets, we set the step size to 2 pixels, iterating for 10 rounds with an attack setting of $\epsilon=8$ pixels.

-We tested the classification accuracy of adversarial samples on four models derived from the Resnet50 and Resnet18 network structures respectively.
-Table~\ref{adv_acc} shows that by adding semantic continuity constraint, the robustness of the adversarially trained model has been greatly improved.
-Besides, the ordinary training model with semantic continuity will also have a certain defensive effect on adversarial samples.
-Therefore, the semantic continuity has a huge contribution on models robustness.
+We tested the classification accuracy on adversarial samples using four models derived from the ResNet50 and ResNet18 architectures.
+As shown in Table~\ref{adv_acc}, the robustness of adversarially trained models is significantly improved by adding a semantic continuity constraint.
+Additionally, models trained with the semantic continuity constraint, even without adversarial training, exhibit some defensive effects against adversarial samples.
+Therefore, incorporating semantic continuity substantially enhances model robustness.